Requirement: Run PowerShell Script in SharePoint Online.

 Set Execution Policy:

-PowerShell scripts are disabled by default on both Windows 7 and Windows Server 2008 R2 for security.
-Typing commands into the ISE and executing them will work, but once they are saved as a script, you will receive the following error when you attempt to execute it: ScriptName.ps1 cannot be loaded because the execution of scripts is disabled on this system.
+For security, PowerShell script execution is disabled by default on Windows 7 and Windows Server 2008 R2.
+Typing commands into the ISE and executing them will work.
+Still, once they are saved as a script, you will receive the following error when you attempt to execute it: ScriptName.ps1 cannot be loaded because the execution of scripts is disabled on this system.
 Please see “get-help about_signing” for more details

 So, run “Set-ExecutionPolicy RemoteSigned” Once!